Hawkins Falls, Population 6200

 Hawkins Falls, Population 6200 is an American television soap opera that was broadcast in the 1950s, live from Chicago.
-Though it was not the first original (non-radio-derived) soap opera on American TV, it was the first to be successful, running for more than five years.
+Though it was not the first original (non-radio-derived) soap opera on American television, it was the first to be successful, running for more than five years.

-Sponsored by Unilever's blue detergent, Surf, the program began as a one-hour comedy-drama on June 17, 1950, and ran in prime time on the NBC network until October 12, 1950.
+Sponsored by Unilever's blue detergent, Surf, the program began as a prime time one-hour weekly comedy-drama on June 17, 1950, and ran in prime time on the NBC network until October 12, 1950.

 On April 2, 1951, the series was moved to a fifteen-minute daytime slot, where it was retitled Hawkins Falls: A Television Novel, and developed into a soap opera format.
 Hawkins Falls ran until July 1, 1955, making it NBC's longest-running soap opera until The Doctors exceeded it in 1967.

 The town of Hawkins Falls was patterned after the real-life town of Woodstock, Illinois.

 Overview

 The Drewer family lived in the town of Hawkins Falls.
 Lona Drewer was played by Bernardine Flynn, while her husband Knap was played by Frank Dane.
 After the first year, according to Hugh Downs, Dane came to feel that as the lead actor he was indispensable to the show.
 He demanded more money and fewer hours.
 In a move that set the model for countless future encounters between imprudent stars and their management, Dane walked off the set and refused to return until his demands were met.
 The producer and writer saw their chance to accommodate Dane's desire for less work and crafted a script that sent Mr. Drewer on a plane flight that was lost over the sea.

 After Knap's demise, Lona married Floyd Corey, the town doctor, and the couple became the main focus of the show.
 Other characters included Clate Weathers, editor of the town newspaper, the upright and righteous Belinda Catherwood, and the happily married Laif and Millie Flaigle.